 The relative roles of different processes for the formation and maintenance of atmospheric blocking have been debated for a long time (Woollings et al., 2018).
-While classical blocking theories are based on dry-adiabatic interactions of waves (e.g., Charney and DeVore, 1979; Shutts, 1983), the importance of moist-diabatic processes, in particular the release of latent heat in 545 ascending airstreams, has recently been recognized to play a significant role in the dynamics of the upper-level large-scale flow, including Rossby waves (e.g., Pomroy and Thorpe, 2000; Grams et al., 2011; Wirth et al., 2018) and blocking (Croci-Maspoli and Davies, 2009; Pfahl et al., 2015; Steinfeld and Pfahl, 2019; Müller and Névir, 2019).
-Motivated by this recent finding, the present study explores the causal effect of LH on the development of five different blocking cases with the help of sensitivity experiments with the ECMWF's global numerical weather prediction model IFS, in which cloud-related LH is altered in the storm track region upstream of the block.
+While classical blocking theories are based on dry-adiabatic interactions of waves (e.g., Charney and DeVore, 1979; Shutts, 1983), the importance of moist-diabatic processes, in particular the release of latent heat in ascending airstreams, has recently been recognized to play a significant role in the dynamics of the upper-level large-scale flow, including Rossby waves (e.g., Pomroy and Thorpe, 2000; Grams et al., 2011; Wirth et al., 2018) and blocking (Pfahl the present study explores the causal effect of latent heating on the development of five different blocking cases with the help of sensitivity experiments with a global numerical model.